-Analyzing STRs, processing ROAs and carrying out risk based AML/CFT compliance examinations, while maintaining active involvement in the work of regional and international organizations are demanding tasks which you continue to carry out with utmost professionalism.
-In 2019, 637 cases were handled by the SIC, resulting in funds freezing decisions and in disseminating to the General Prosecutor 55 cases.
-Risk based AML/CFT compliance examinations covered 32 banks, as well as other financial sector reporting entities and DNFBPs.
-Throughout the year, your engagements and participation in Egmont Group, MENAFATF and FATF plenaries and working group meetings were no less demanding.
+In spite of the many hardships, you carried out your tasks with utmost professionalism.
+463 cases were handled by the SIC, resulting in funds freezing decisions and in case disseminations to the General Prosecutor.
+Risk based AML/CFT compliance examinations covered 19 banks, as well as other reporting entities.
+Throughout the year, your engagements and participation through video conferencing in the works of the Egmont Group, MENAFATF and FATF were no less demanding.